Ann Plato: Teacher and writer

 Some critics from later generations found Plato's essays and poetry to be overly moralizing as well as routine and lacking in originality.
 Many of them also derided her for not mentioning the issue of slavery in America, as did some of her near contemporaries including Frances Harper and Charlotte Forten Grimke.
 Plato's one reference to slavery in her book concerns its abolition in the West Indies in 1838 (perhaps a reference to the Slavery Abolition Act 1833 valid throughout the British Empire).
 She does, however, emphasize the equality of people, regardless of race, a few times in the Essays.

-Nothing is known about Plato's life after her book was published in 1841.
+Nothing is known about Plato's life after she stopped teaching in 1847.
 Furthermore, the year of her death cannot be found.
 However, Ron Welburn in his book Hartford's Ann Plato and the Native Borders of Identity (SUNY Press, 2015) records that in the 1870 Iowa Federal census a 46-year-old woman called "Miss Plato" who may well be Ann Plato is listed as residing in Decorah Township, Winneshiek County, Iowa.
+But he is wrong, as the listed woman is white.

+Furthermore, in property records concerning the Plato family from 1860 onwards, Ann Plato is never mentioned —unlike her sister and brother— as an heir to her father, who died in 1859.
+This could indicate that she predeceased him.